-- Scrub the outside and inside of the cabinet frequently with soap and water. - Sanitize the bin interior once a month. - Clean the water system and air cooled condenser a minimum of twice per year.
+- Scrub the outside and inside of the cabinet once a week with soap and water. - •Sanitize the bin interior once a month. - •Clean the water system and air cooled condenser a minimum of twice per year.
 If in an area of high mineral concentration in the water supply, clean water system 4 times a year.